gldog/keep-ours-paths-merge-driver/README.md

     `-p './some/path:some-pattern'`

+# About leaf- and non-leaf-nodes

+The merge driver works only on paths to leaf-nodes, not to objects/lists.
+This is because it works text-based, not structure-based.
+And non-leaf-nodes would have to be serialised back to text after processing, but that could re-format the file.
+If a path matches a non-leaf-node, the merge driver logs a warning.

+Example: The path `./properties` points to the node itself (which is an object), not to the children:

+    -p './properties:(app1|app2)[.]version'

+`WARNING: Base/Ours/Theirs file's XPath '/project/properties' is not a leaf-node.
+The merge driver works only on leaf-nodes.
+This path is ignored.`

+Adding a trailing slash fixes this:

+    -p './properties/:(app1|app2)[.]version'

 # About paths, hunks, structures, and formatting

-A merge driver in general is called by `git merge` in general if a 3-way-merge is needed, not only on conflicted files.
+A merge driver is called by `git merge` in general if a 3-way-merge is needed, not only on files with conflicted lines/hunks.
 Git provides the three file-versions ancestor (base), ours, and theirs to a merge driver.
-The merge driver can make something with that files, and signal Git back with exit code 0 it has completed the merge, or with exit code >0 Git shall continue the merge with the three file-versions.
+The merge driver can make something with that files, and signal Git back with exit code 0 it has completed the merge, or with exit code >0 Git shall continue the merge with the three file-versions possibly modified by the merge driver.

 The `keep_ours_paths_merge_driver` reads the paths given in `-p`, writes their values to "theirs", calls `git merge-file ours base theirs`, return that exit code back to Git, and let Git decide how to continue.
-The result regarding the matching lines to the paths in `-p` is "ours", because those are present to `git merge-file` in "theirs" and "ours", and so isn't a conflicted line or hunk.
+The result regarding the matching lines to the paths in `-p` is "ours", because those are present to `git merge-file` in "theirs" _and_ "ours", and so isn't a conflicted line.

-`keep_ours_paths_merge_driver` processes the file-versions base/ourts/theirs as text, not as structures.
+`keep_ours_paths_merge_driver` processes the file-versions base/ours/theirs as text, not as structures.
 So it works only on less changed files.
 It will not work on files where the paths given in `-p` are restructured in the three file-versions.
 In that way it is as robust or weak as Git itself.